zmahfuz0613/js-algo-hash-phone-number/README.md

 ### Objectives

 - Storing plain text phone numbers is never a good idea!
 Your algorithm should hash a phone number and only display the last 4 numbers.
+Everything else should become a `*`, the hyphens must remain in their respective places.
 - Feel free to use any methods you find useful!

 ## Getting Started